 We look at the hormonal acne diet and break down the research on the best and worst foods for healthy clear skin.

 There’s no question that skin care is a hot topic these days.
-Considering the emotional turmoil of surviving 2020, I am sure most of us have had to deal with more than our fair share of stress pimples and have probably fallen into multiple Google deep dives on how to treat and prevent pesky breakouts.
+Considering the crazy schedules most of us have, I am sure most of us have had to deal with more than our fair share of stress pimples and have probably fallen into multiple Google deep dives on how to treat and prevent pesky breakouts.

 Causes of Hormonal Acne

 Acne occurs when the pores on our skin become clogged with dead skin cells, bacteria, or excess oil (also known as sebum).
-This results in the formation of acne in the form of white heads, black heads, and pimples which commonly occur on the face, neck, back and shoulders.
+This results in acne, in the form of white heads, black heads, and pimples which commonly occur on the face, neck, back and shoulders.
 The development of acne can vary in its severity and triggers, however, some of the most common factors that have been known to contribute to acne formation include:

 - Oily skin